 Learn more about the designations at Parks and Protected Areas

-- On August 27, 2015, The Department of Natural Resources announced a new Forest Biodiversity Science Advisory Committee to enhance the management of Nova Scotia’s Crown-owned woodlands.
+- On August 27, 2015, The Department of Lands and Forestry announced a new Forest Biodiversity Science Advisory Committee to enhance the management of Nova Scotia’s Crown-owned woodlands.
 During quarterly meetings, the members will share knowledge and guidance as Nova Scotia moves to landscape scale management of Crown-owned lands.